harshikab2112/Main-Flow-Services-And-Technologies-Internship-Tasks/Task 1/README.md

-# Task 1: Landing Page using HTML and CS
+# Task 1: Landing Page using HTML and CSS

 ## Overview
 This project is a simple and responsive landing page built using **HTML** and **CSS**.
 The goal is to create an attractive and functional design that showcases a product, service, or business.